Local history and heritage

-South Holland is rich in history with stories to tell from the Romans to the present day.
-Many heritage sites remain untouched, making the District a fascinating place to live in or visit!
+South Holland is rich in history, with stories to tell from the Romans to the present day.
+Many heritage sites remain untouched, making our district a fascinating place to live or visit.

 - Ayscoughfee Hall Museum and Gardens is a grade I listed Medieval house set in 5 acres of beautiful gardens.

 - Chain Bridge Forge is a living Blacksmith's Workshop.
 Visit the Heritage South Holland website for more information about Chain Bridge Forge.

 - Moulton Windmill is the highest windmill in England.
 Visit the Moulton Windmill website.